sled

 Q: Why am I getting a “Permission denied” when trying to edit a file?

-A: You either can't access the directory for writing and search (execute bit) and haven't disabled the creation of backups nor set BACKUP_FAIL_OK, or can't access the file itself for writing.
+A: You either can't access the directory for writing and search (execute bit) and haven't disabled the creation of backups nor set backup_fail to 0, or can't access the file itself for writing.

 Q: How to get crontab -e to work?

-A: Uncomment the BACKUP_FAIL_OK define in config.h.
-If that fails, comment out the CREATE_BACKUPS define in that file.
+A: Set the backup_fail to 0 in config.h.
+If that fails, set create_backups to 0 in that file.

 Prerequisites